-Get up. It is already 6.

 I was worried that he is planning to save some time and fuel by making hurry.
 However, I was very clear when I made the plan and negotiated the pricing based on this.
 There was no point in negotiating further.
 I didn’t want to spoil my Ellora visit by visiting there in the morning and missing out the opportunity to take some nice snaps.

 I reached till the moat and was hardly in a position to go further.
-I came to know from the returning tourists that the original fort (the mountain fort) is still 400 steps away and I didn’t have interest to climb the stairs any more.
+I came to know from the returning tourists that the original fort (the mountain fort) is still 400 steps away and I didn’t have the interest to climb the stairs anymore.
 It was already 12:30 and I realized that it was late for visiting Ellora.

 I came back to a huge canon (called Mendha Tope) kept nearby and took some memorable pics.
 The canon is huge and the rare end is shaped like a ram’s head.
 There are some beautiful carvings on the canon.
 I was not sure why a canon needed to be so beautiful when it was made to only kill people.
 This canon used to be mounted on a pivot so that it could be rotated freely.
 However, it is kept beside the pivot now.
 The canon is kept in an open area and the front side is completely open and the view till the nearest city was very clear.
 One can be very sure that even the nearest city was in its range.